-- All schools conduct vision and hearing screenings for all prekindergarten students within the first 30 days of school enrollment. - All physical or developmental screening results are reviewed and all necessary education or developmental referrals made within 30 days of the initial screening. - Programs will conduct the comprehensive early learning observational assessment with pre-kindergarten children as described in the program assessment section below. - While the Multi-Tiered System of Supports (MTSS) is not required for pre-kindergarten students, districts can develop and utilize their own procedures for determining what intervention services, if any, pre-k students may receive, bearing in mind that interventions cannot be used to delay or deny an evaluation for special education services to a student who is suspected of having a disability. - It is recommended that students who show deficits on developmental screenings be given an intervention, which may be administered and documented by the classroom teacher.
+- All schools conduct vision and hearing screenings for all prekindergarten students within the first 45 days of the beginning of school. - All physical or developmental screening results are reviewed and all necessary education or developmental referrals made within 30 days of the initial screening. - Programs will conduct the comprehensive early learning observational assessment with pre-kindergarten children as described in the program assessment section below. - While the Multi-Tiered System of Supports (MTSS) is not required for pre-kindergarten students, districts can develop and utilize their own procedures for determining what intervention services, if any, pre-k students may receive, bearing in mind that interventions cannot be used to delay or deny an evaluation for special education services to a student who is suspected of having a disability. - It is recommended that students who show deficits on developmental screenings be given an intervention, which may be administered and documented by the classroom teacher.
 The student can then be given a follow-up screener to determine if the intervention was successful.
 If the student has not made sufficient progress, an additional intervention may be put in place, or the student may be referred for an evaluation for special education services, if data collected support the suspicion of a disability.
 When making a referral, districts should follow their Child Find procedures.

-Recommended Screening 2.
+2. Recommended Screening

 A comprehensive health screening (Early and Periodic Screening, Diagnosis, and Treatment-EPSDT) or a standard physical conducted by a child's health care provider or health department is recommended for all pre-kindergarten students.
-EPSDT screenings/standard physicals should be conducted within 90 days of enrollment by either a private health care provider of the parents' choosing, or through school resources such as school nurses, or the local Department of Health.
+EPSDT screenings/standard physicals should be conducted within 45 days of the beginning of school by either a private health care provider of the parents' choosing, or through school resources such as school nurses, or the local Department of Health.
 Parents are strongly encouraged to attend screenings conducted at the school.
 A standard physical form is submitted for all screenings conducted by a private health care provider.